Tabletop potentials for inflation from $f(R)$ gravity: Acknowledgements

 \section{Acknowledgements}

 The authors are grateful to Oliver Gould for raising the question about the graviton interaction in the Jordan frame.
 SM and VS admire the perseverance and dedication shown by Yuri Shtanov who worked on this paper in Kiev at the time of a grave national crisis precipitated by the war in Ukraine.
-Y.\,S.\@ is supported by the National Academy of Sciences of Ukraine under project 0121U109612 and by the Taras Shevchenko National University of Kiev under project 22BF023-01.
-V.\,S.\@ was partially supported by the J.\,C.~Bose Fellowship of Department of Science and Technology, Government of India.
-S.\,S.\,M.\@ is supported as a Research Associate at the Centre for Astronomy and Particle Theory, University of Nottingham by the STFC funded consolidated grant, UK.
+Y.\,S. is supported by the National Academy of Sciences of Ukraine under project 0121U109612 and by the Taras Shevchenko National University of Kyiv under project 22BF023-01.
+V.\,S. was partially supported by the J.\,C.~Bose Fellowship of Department of Science and Technology, Government of India.
+S.\,S.\,M. is supported as an STFC Consolidated Grant [Grant No. ST/T000732/1].